 Alice’s family moved to Thetford when she was two years old in 1917.
 She worked as a kitchen maid, and had a happy young life going out dancing and swimming with friends.

-My Dad … worked at Burrell’s Works.
+My Dad worked at Burrell’s Works.
 My Mum stopped at home, looked after us children.
-I had 2 sisters and 1 brother.
-Annie the eldest, Eileen the second, I was the third Alice and Jack was the last.
+I had two sisters and one brother.
+Annie the eldest, Eileen the second, I was the third, Alice, and Jack was the last.
 When I was 14 I left school and I worked in Vicarage Road, a poor little house girl, scrubbing the doorsteps and sleeping in.
-What you’d call a general all dog’s body. … Poor little girl sent out to work.
+What you’d call a general all dog’s body.
+Poor little girl sent out to work.
 Domestic really.

-Oh well I used to have friends and go out and I enjoyed my work though that was domestic I had to work.
+I used to have friends and go out and I enjoyed my work though that was domestic.
 I had a nice young life.
 I went to Christian choir practice, Christian Endeavour and all sorts, Guides.

-Yer … My Dad used to play the piano, another man played the cornet and Mr Bowers did something else.
-But we used to have what they call 6 penny hops … they were like dancing and we paid 6 pence that was all it was to go in. … I've had a contented life, I mean ‘cause Mum and Dad, that's the main thing your home.
+There were live bands.
+My Dad used to play the piano, another man played the cornet and Mr Bowers did something else.
+But we used to have what they call sixpenny hops … they were like dancing and we paid sixpence that was all it was to go in.

 I’ve had a contented life.
 Because of Mum and Dad.
 Your home is the main thing.

 Alice (b.
 1915) talking to WISEArchive on 4th March 2008 in Thetford.